GM BEV2 Vehicle Platform

 The BEV2 vehicle architecture is a General Motors platform designed to underpin electric vehicles.
 The platform was engineered from the ground up to underpin electric cars.

-Short for Battery Electric Vehicle 2 and sometimes spelled with Roman Numerals like BEVII, the platform made its debut with the 2017 Chevrolet Bolt EV.
-It is planned to underpin two other future GM battery electric vehicles.
+Short for Battery Electric Vehicle 2 and sometimes spelled with Roman Numerals like BEVII, the platform made its debut with the 2017 Chevrolet Bolt EV, and underpins four other GM battery electric vehicles, including the Chevrolet Menlo EV, Chevrolet Bolt EUV, Buick Velite 6, and Buick Velite 7.

-It is believed that BEV II was designed to support electric vehicles of all shapes and sizes, from subcompacts like the Bolt EV to compacts, midsize, and full-size cars.
-The flexible approach is known as a “skateboard” design in engineering circles.
+It is believed that BEV II was designed to support electric vehicles of all shapes and sizes, from subcompacts like the Bolt EV to compact midsize, and even full-size cars.
+The flexible approach utilizes what is referred to as a “skateboard” design in engineering circles.

 Notable components of the platform include: